On the Convergence Time of Dual Subgradient Methods for Strongly Convex Programs: Introduction

-This paper considers a class of strongly convex programs that is more general than those treated in \cite{Necoara14TAC}.
-Besides the strong convexity of $f(\mathbf{x})$, we only require that $g_k(\mathbf{x}), k\in\{1,2,\ldots,m\}$ are Lipschitz continuous.
-The functions $f(\mathbf{x})$ and $g_k(\mathbf{x}), k\in\{1,2,\ldots,m\}$ can even be non-differentiable (and hence non-smooth).
-This paper shows that the convergence time of the drift-plus-penalty algorithm for general strongly convex programs is $O(\frac{1}{\epsilon})$.
-If the dual function of the strongly convex program is smooth and locally quadratic, this paper shows that the convergence time of the drift-plus-penalty algorithm can be improved to $O(\frac{1}{\epsilon^{2/3}})$ by using shifted running averages.
-If the dual function is smooth and locally strongly concave, this paper shows that the convergence time of the drift-plus-penalty algorithm with shifted running averages can be further improved to $O(\log(\frac{1}{\epsilon}))$.
+This paper considers a class of strongly convex programs that is more general than those treated in \cite{Necoara14TAC}.\footnote{Note that bounded Jacobians imply Lipschitz continuity.
+Work \cite{Necoara14TAC} also considers the effect of inaccurate solutions for the primal updates.
+The analysis in this paper can also deal with inaccurate updates.
+In this case, there will be an error term $\delta$ on the right of \eqref{eq:drift-plus-penalty-bound}.} Besides the strong convexity of $f(\mathbf{x})$, we only require the constraint functions $g_k(\mathbf{x})$ to be Lipschitz continuous.
+The functions $f(\mathbf{x})$ and $g_k(\mathbf{x})$ can even be non-differentiable.
+Thus, this paper can deal with non-smooth optimization.
+For example, the $l_1$ norm $\Vert \mathbf{x} \Vert_1$ is non-differentiable and often appears as part of the objective or constraint functions in machine learning, compressed sensing and image processing applications.
+This paper shows that the convergence time of the dual subgradient method with simple running averages for general strongly convex programs is $O(\frac{1}{\epsilon})$ and the convergence time can be improved to $O(\log(\frac{1}{\epsilon}))$ by using sliding running averages when the dual function is locally quadratic.